CinderZhang/DRIVER-PhilosophyBigPicture/DRIVER_Universal_Overview.md

-# The DRIVER Framework™
+# The DRIVER™ Framework
 ## Systematic AI Operation Methodology for Professional Excellence

 ### Executive Summary

-DRIVER is a comprehensive methodology that transforms casual AI users into certified professional operators.
-Just as we require licenses to operate vehicles or heavy machinery, DRIVER provides the systematic training and certification framework for operating AI systems in professional contexts.
+DRIVER™ is a comprehensive methodology that transforms casual AI users into certified professional operators.
+Just as we require licenses to operate vehicles or heavy machinery, DRIVER™ provides the systematic training and certification framework for operating AI systems in professional contexts.

-In an era where powerful AI tools are freely available to everyone, DRIVER distinguishes trained professionals from amateur users—protecting organizations from costly errors while maximizing AI's transformative potential.
+In an era where powerful AI tools are freely available to everyone, DRIVER™ distinguishes trained professionals from amateur users—protecting organizations from costly errors while maximizing AI's transformative potential.

 ---

-## The Challenge DRIVER Solves
+## The Challenge DRIVER™ Solves

 ### The Universal Problem
 - **Powerful AI tools** are accessible to everyone